-The Board's responsibilities for the Annual Report and Audited Consolidated Financial Statements are set out in the Statement of Directors' Responsibilities on pages 36 to 37.
-Biographies for all the Directors can be found on pages 17 to 19.
+The Board's responsibilities for the Annual Report and Audited Consolidated Financial Statements are set out in the Statement of Directors' Responsibilities.
+Biographies for all the Directors can be found in the Board Members section.

 The Board consists of five non-executive Directors all of whom have diverse skillsets and experience.
 Three of the five directors are considered to be independent of the Investment Manager and as prescribed by the Listing Rules.
 The Board does not consider it appropriate to appoint a Senior Independent Director because the majority of the Directors are deemed to be independent of the Group.
 The Board considers that it has the appropriate balance of diverse skills and experience, independence and knowledge of the Group and the wider sector, to enable it to discharge its duties and responsibilities effectively and that no individual or group of individuals dominates decision making.